 Thankfully it's no longer the case that the very best Canon RF lenses come with eye-watering price tags, as a number of budget options have been released in the past year that makes the Canon EOS R ecosystem appealing to every pocket.

-So whether you're looking for the highest image quality when shooting with the high-res Canon EOS R5, tele and super tele lenses to capture action with the Canon EOS R6, something sleek and street-worthy for the svelte Canon EOS RP, or something suitable for astro on the Canon EOS Ra, there should be something here for you.
+So whether you're looking for the highest image quality when shooting with the high-res Canon EOS R5, tele and super tele lenses to capture action with the Canon EOS R6, something sleek and street-worthy for the svelte Canon EOS RP, something suitable for astro on the Canon EOS Ra, or you're looking ahead to pro-quality performance on the Canon EOS R3, there's something here for you.

 So without further ado, here are the best Canon RF lenses on the market right now, and for convenience we've split these into zoom lenses and primes, with the shortest focal lengths first and working up to the longest.

 If you want a native RF lens that goes wider than a standard zoom, this is currently the only own-brand Canon choice.
 Great for everything from landscape to architectural and travel photography, the lens is also brilliant for close-up sporting action, thanks to its super-fast Nano USM autofocus system.
 Especially at the short end of the zoom range, you can really exaggerate the perspective between foreground and background areas, although corner-sharpness drops off a bit when shooting wide-open at 15mm.

 The f/2.8 aperture, which remains constant throughout the zoom range, combines with a 5-stop image stabilizer to enable great handheld performance under low-lighting conditions.
 Unlike with some ultra-wide-angle lenses, another bonus is that the hood is removable, so filters can be easily fitted via the 82mm attachment ring.

 • Read more: Our comprehensive review of the Canon RF 15-35mm f/2.8L IS USM